-Cat flaps are wonderful inventions.
+Cat flaps are time-saving inventions.
 Felines have ever-changing whims and desires, and have no qualms about treating owners as their butlers.
 Unfortunately, cats don’t always like cat flaps.

-Training and encouragement are key.
-Nervous cats will be afraid of the cat flap.
-They will be worried about what lurks on the other side.
-You may also need to consider whether the cat flap is big enough for your cat.
-If it’s narrow enough to scrape their whiskers, then they may find the flap painful.
+Nervous cats can be afraid of the cat flap.
+They may be worried about what lurks on the other side of the door.
+If it’s narrow enough to scrape the whiskers, then your cat may find the flap painful to use.

 There could be other reasons why your cat is reluctant to use their cat flap.
 This guide will explore possible explanations.
 You’ll also find some training methods to encourage your pet.

 Why Is My Cat Scared of the Cat Flap?

 Your cat should welcome the use of their cat flap.
 Felines are continually changing their minds about whether they want to be in or out.

 A cat flap will enable them to come and go as they please.
 This is infinitely preferable for you than constant meowing, demanding the door is opened.

 Of course, just because something makes sense, it doesn’t mean that a cat will embrace it.
 Felines are complicated creatures, and we can drive ourselves crazy trying to understand their behavior.

 If your pet seems reluctant to use their cat flap, possible explanations include: